Linaro/website/about/team/board/README.md

 <div class="container board_member no-padding">
 <div class="col-sm-9 no-padding" markdown="1">
-### **Eric Finco** / STMicroelectronics
+### **Jon Humphreys** / Director of Linux Core Product Development at Texas Instruments

-Eric Finco is Senior Engineering Director at ST-Microelectronics heading up Linux kernel development as well as hardware/software applications for digital consumer products.
-He has almost 25 years experience in telecom and embedded software and systems at Philips, NXP, ST-Ericsson and ST-Microelectronics and has worked for 18 years in the Arm software and hardware ecosystem.
-Eric graduated from Paris XI- Orsay University and the Grenoble Institute of Technology (INPG) in France.
+Jon Humphreys is the director of Linux Core Product Development at Texas Instruments.
+He has over 25 years of experience in embedded software development, including tool chain and embedded OSes.
+He has worked with Linaro on TI’s behalf since 2015.
+Jon holds a Bachelor of Science in Electrical Engineering from Rice University, and a Master of Science in Computer Science from the University of Houston.

 </div>
 <div class="col-sm-3 text-center">
-{% include circular-image.html image="/assets/images/people/Eric-Finco.jpg" class="linaro-profile-image" alt="Eric Finco Profile Photo"%}
+{% include circular-image.html image="/assets/images/people/JohnHumphreys.jpg" class="linaro-profile-image" alt="John Humphreys Profile Photo"%}
 </div>
 </div>